 - A tax checklist will greatly help you with your preparation.

-- This popular tax return estimator is a great preliminary tool, as it can give you a good idea of what to expect when filing.
+- A tax return estimator is a great preliminary tool, as it can give you a good idea of what to expect when filing.

 Changing your mindset